dagbdagb/ipam2lnms/README.md

 MariaDB [(none)]> \q
 ```

-The IP address shown in the 'grant' command is the host from which the script will be executed.
+The IP address shown in the 'grant' command is the host from which the script
+will be executed.
+I expect most users to run this script on the same host as
+the LibreNMS db.
+Hence using localhost for accessing that db.

+If your phpIPAM db runs on the same host, tune .my.cnf and the grant command
+accordingly.